KenYeoKP/KenYeoKP.github.io/_posts/2024-06-02-Data-Wrangling.md

-#### Turning Zoom VTT files into insightful visualisation: A data wrangling project, SPEAK UP
+#### Turning Zoom VTT files into insightful visualisation: A Data Wrangling Project, SPEAK UP

 I'm excited to share a recent data wrangling project I worked on showcasing the power of integrating Python, SQL, and R for transforming raw data into meaningful visual insights.
 The project focused on converting Zoom's VTT (video text track) files from a recorded lecture into a visual representation using R to determine how much each student contributed (airtime) during the class.